jonbern/climate-data-crawler/README.md

 [![Build Status](https://travis-ci.org/jonbern/climate-data-crawler.svg?branch=master)](https://travis-ci.org/jonbern/climate-data-crawler)

 # Climate Data Crawler - CDO (Climate Data Online) data crawler
-Climate Data Crawler is a library and node.js CLI (Command Line Interface) for querying [NCDC's (National Climatic Date Center) CDO (Climate Data Online) web services v2](https://www.ncdc.noaa.gov/cdo-web/webservices/v2) at various levels of abstraction.
+Climate Data Crawler is a node.js library and CLI (Command Line Interface) for querying [NCDC's (National Climatic Date Center) CDO (Climate Data Online) web services v2](https://www.ncdc.noaa.gov/cdo-web/webservices/v2) at different levels of abstraction.

 NCDC's CDO web services offer current- and historical climatic data from data sets with data from the US and around the world.
-However, using only a basic REST client to query these web services is challenging and time consuming, especially if you need to query a lot of data or get data from many locations.
+However, using only a basic REST client to query these web services is hard and time consuming, especially if you need to query a lot of data or get data from many locations.
-Climate Data Crawler lets you query a lot of data in an easy way without having to deal with the details of the CDO Web Services.
+Climate Data Crawler lets you query a lot of data in an easy way, without having to deal with the details of the CDO Web Services.

 ## Components
-Climate Data Crawler consists of three main components which lets you query CDO web services at different levels of abstraction.
+Climate Data Crawler consists of three main components.

 ### CdoDataCrawler
 Implements the highest level of abstractions and will let you query a collection